Rupert Harrison

 Rupert Harrison CBE (born 1 November 1978) is a British economist and a portfolio manager at BlackRock.
-He was from 2006 to 2015 the Chief of Staff to George Osborne, the British Chancellor of the Exchequer, and Chair of the Council of Economic Advisers in the UK Treasury.
+He was from 2006 to 2015 the chief of staff to George Osborne, the British Chancellor of the Exchequer, and chair of the Council of Economic Advisers in the UK Treasury.
+He is currently a member of the Economic Advisory Council convened by Chancellor of the Exchequer, Jeremy Hunt.
+In June 2023, he was selected as the Conservative Party candidate for the Bicester & Woodstock constituency at the 2024 general election.

 Early life and education

 Born in São Paulo, Harrison is the youngest son of a bank manager and a French teacher.
-He won a scholarship to Eton College (where he was head boy).
+He won a scholarship to Eton College (where he was Captain of School).

-He then went to Magdalen College, Oxford University where he initially studied Physics, but then switched to a Bachelor of Arts degree in Philosophy, Politics and Economics, achieving first-class honours.
-One of his tutors at Oxford was Stewart Wood, who went on to become an adviser to both Gordon Brown and Ed Miliband, and the two apparently remained friends.
+He then went to Magdalen College, Oxford University where he initially studied Physics.
+However, he switched to Philosophy, Politics and Economics, graduating with first-class honours.
+One of his tutors at Oxford was Stewart Wood, who went on to become an adviser to both Gordon Brown and Ed Miliband, and the two remained friends.

-In 2007 he obtained a PhD degree in Economics from University College London entitled, Innovation and technology adoption and his academic research was published in the American Economic Review, the Economic Journal and the Review of Economics and Statistics amongst others.
+In 2007, he obtained a PhD degree in Economics from University College London with a thesis entitled, Innovation and technology adoption.
+His academic research was published in the American Economic Review, the Economic Journal, and the Review of Economics and Statistics amongst others.

 Career

 From 2002, Harrison worked at the Institute for Fiscal Studies as Senior Research Economist.

-From 2006-2010 he was Chief Economic Advisor to the then Leader of the Opposition David Cameron and Shadow Chancellor George Osborne.
-From 2010-2015 he was Chief of Staff to UK Chancellor of the Exchequer, George Osborne, and Chair of the UK’s Council of Economic Advisors.
+From 2006-2010, he was chief economic advisor to the then Leader of the Opposition David Cameron and Shadow Chancellor George Osborne.
+From 2010 to 2015, he was chief of staff to UK Chancellor of the Exchequer, George Osborne, and chair of the UK’s Council of Economic Advisors.

-In August 2015 Harrison joined the investment firm BlackRock where he is a Portfolio Manager and Chief Macro Strategist for Multi-Asset Strategies.
+In August 2015, Harrison joined the investment firm BlackRock, where he is a portfolio manager and chief macro strategist for multi-asset strategies.

-Harrison has written opinion pieces for the Financial Times and appears regularly as a commentator on TV and radio.
+Harrison has written opinion pieces for the Financial Times and has regularly appeared as a commentator on TV and radio.

-Harrison was hired as an economic advisor to the Chancellor Jeremy Hunt in 2022.
+Harrison was appointed as a member of the government's Economic Advisory Council by Chancellor Jeremy Hunt in 2022.

+In June 2023, he was selected to stand as the Conservative candidate for the constituency of Bicester and Woodstock in the 2024 general election.
+However, he was not elected.

 Views on Brexit

 Harrison believes Brexit damages the UK economy.
-He wrote, "Q2 growth of 0.3% is not the end of the world, and I'm less gloomy than many on the outlook.
+In 2017, he wrote, "Q2 growth of 0.3% is not the end of the world, and I'm less gloomy than many on the outlook.
 But the rest of Europe is booming and we're not".